DC23/scriptabit/README.rst

 `obtained here <https://trello.com/1/appKey/generate>`_.

 Your authorisation token and token secret will be obtained through an interactive process when you first run the trello plugin.
-You must save your API key and API secret to the .auth.cfg file before you will be able to authorise the scriptabit application with Trello.
+You must first save your API key and API secret to the .auth.cfg file before you will be able to obtain the token and tokensecret.

 .. _usage: